The Evening Sky in May

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-The Evening Sky in May 2023
+The Night Sky in May 2026

+As the sky darkens Sirius appears midway down the western sky.
+It is the brightest true star and twinkles with all colours when setting in the southwest in the late evening.
+It is the ‘Dog Star', marking the head of Canis Major the big dog, now head down, tail up.
+Canopus, the second brightest star, is southwest of overhead.
 Below Sirius are bluish Rigel and reddish Betelgeuse, the brightest stars in Orion.
 Between them is a line of three stars, Orion's belt.
 To southern hemisphere star watchers, the line of three makes the bottom of 'The Pot', now tipped on its side.

 Crux, the Southern Cross, is southeast of the zenith, to the right of 'The Pointers'.
-Alpha Centauri, the brighter Pointer, is the closest naked-eye star, 4.3 light years* away.
+Alpha Centauri, the brighter Pointer, is the closest naked-eye star, 4.3 light years away.
 Beta Centauri, like most of the stars in Crux, is a blue-giant star hundreds of light years away.
-Canopus is also very luminous and distant: 13 000 times brighter than the sun and 300 light years away.
+Canopus is also very luminous and distant: 13 000 times brighter than the sun and 300 light-years away.

 Notes by Alan Gilmore,